Amine Harit: Marseille

+Loan to Başakşehir

+On 12 September 2025, Harit joined Süper Lig club Başakşehir on a loan.

 International career

-Harit represented the France national youth teams starting from the France U18s until the France U21s.
-He is of Moroccan descent, and refused a call up to the Morocco U19s in October 2015.
+Harit played for the France national youth teams starting from the France U18s until the France U21s.
+He is Moroccan by descent, and refused a call up to the Morocco U19s in October 2015.
 He even went to play for France again.
 However, on 12 September 2017, Harit decided to switch his allegiance to the Morocco national team.

 On 7 October 2017, Harit made his international debut for Morocco in a 2018 FIFA World Cup qualification match against Gabon at the Stade Mohammed V in Casablanca, replacing Nordin Amrabat in the 90th minute of the 3–0 victory.

 In May 2018, he was named in Morocco's 23-man squad for the 2018 FIFA World Cup in Russia.

 On 10 November 2022, he was named in Morocco's 26-man squad for the 2022 FIFA World Cup in Qatar.
 On 13 November, he sustained a knee injury which ruled him out of the World Cup.

+On 17 October 2023, Harit scored his first goal for the national team in a 3–0 victory against Liberia.

+Personal life

+In June 2018, Harit was behind the wheel in a fatal road traffic accident in Marrakesh which resulted in the death of a 28 year old pedestrian.
+Less than three weeks after the accident, Harit returned to training with Schalke.
+The Moroccan international was later sentenced to a four-month suspended sentence and a fine of approximately 8,600 dirhams (Euros 780).

+On March 20, 2020, during the early stages of COVID-19, Harit visited a shisha bar while disregarding the club's isolation mandate.
+It was later reported that Harit was fined 100,000 euros by Schalke.